 Yes, cut each mango carefully to remove the pit in the middle, and then separate the fruit flesh from its outer skin.
 Mangos have a large, flat, ovular pit in the middle, so you must first cut the fruit to separate it from the inedible pit.
 Then, you’ll want to remove the mango skin.
 (Although it is technically edible, the skin often has an unpleasant bitter flavor.)

 If you’re able, choose a variety of mango with a smooth flesh, rather than a fibrous or stringy variety.
 To cut the mango, hold the fruit with its stem up and cut lengthwise.
 Make 2 lengthwise cuts—one on either side of the stem, avoiding the pit in the middle.
 Then, continue cutting each section of mango into slices, carefully slicing away the skin and retaining the sweet fruit.
 (Watch one method for how to cut a mango here!)

 What can I do with leftover mango?

 If you have extra fruit leftover after whipping up this fresh mango juice recipe, there’s plenty of ways to use it!
-Try making a simple mango banana smoothie for something else that’s sippable, my sugar free mango jam without pectin, or a delicious mango salsa that you can serve over a filet of air fryer jerk salmon!
+Try making a simple mango banana smoothie for something else that’s sippable, my sugar free mango jam without pectin, or a delicious mango salsa that’s perfect for fish & seafood of all kinds!

 How to Make Mango Juice Without a Juicer